aadittambe/graphics-starter/README.md

 # 🎒 Graphics starter
-> A stater kit for building responsive D3 charts
+> A starter kit for building responsive D3 charts

 This is a framework for creating and deploying responsive D3 graphics, built using Grunt.